How to use the notifications from the Action Center in Windows 10

 - Apps: each time something happens in an app you use, you get a message in the Action Center Notifications area.
 For example, you get a notification each time you receive an email, an event logged into your Calendar app is due to take place soon, or when you received a message on a chat app like Slack.
 If for some reason, you do not want to receive notifications from a particular app, follow the steps from this guide to block it.

 - Cortana: Each time Cortana has something to say, she sends you a notification which you can find in the Action Center.
 Also, if you use Cortana both on your Windows 10 PC and your smartphone, and you have linked the two devices, you also get notifications from your smartphone on your computer.

 - Other Windows 10 events: you also get notified for different kinds of events, like choosing what happens when you plug in a USB stick or a DVD.

 These are the just some examples of notifications that you can get.
 However, there are also other kinds of notifications, depending on your activity.

-How to view a notification from the Action Center
+Where are notifications stored?
+How to view them in the Action Center

 Clicking or tapping any notification message from the Action Center triggers its corresponding task.
 For example: